laxatzi/blogPostCode/CSS/transitions/transitions.md

 Adjusting the speed of transitions help users to better comprehend UI changes.
 Transition duration is not a one size fits all metric.
 A slower animation (600ms) will feel tedious to most users when it is repeated multiple times, such as in a contextual menu.
 Most people will notice micro-animations of around 250ms, but they won’t feel like they’re waiting for them.
-On the other hand, a lengthy transition, like one that bounce, may still be acceptable for something that doesn’t require immediate attention.
+On the other hand, for an element that doesn’t require immediate attention, a lengthy transition, like a bounce, would be fine.

 ### transition-delay